 Being a Historically Underutilized Business Zone (HUBZone) company does have its benefits.
-One such benefit is where small businesses are entitled to a HUBZone price preference when there is full and open competition.
+One such benefit is where small businesses are entitled to a HUBZone price evaluation preference when there is full and open competition bids.

 - If there is a form for you to fill out, then failure to complete it could waive the HUBZone price preference.

-If you are a small business seeking to protect your rights under the HUBZone price preference rule, call our government small business lawyers at 1-866-601-5518.
+If you are a small business seeking to protect your rights for government small business lawyers at 1-866-601-5518. under the price preference rule, call our